abuehl/adaptor-mod/README.md

 # adapter-mod

-This C++ "solution" for Visual Studio 2026 (open the file adapter-mod.slnx) tests what happens, if two libraries have a module with the same name.
+This test C++ "solution" for Visual Studio 2026 (open the file `adapter-mod.slnx`) explores what happens, if two libraries have a module with the same name (`X`).

-The main project builds a Windows exe, which returns a value (file main/main.cpp):
+The main project builds a Windows exe, which returns a value (file `main/main.cpp`):

     import XA;
     import XB;